MicrosoftDocs/Virtualization-Documentation/virtualization/api/hcs/Reference/HcsSaveComputeSystem.md

 ## Description

-Saves the state of a compute system
+Saves the state of a compute system, see [sample code](./ComputeSystemSample.md#SaveCloseCS)

 ## Syntax